Chainflow/cosmos-validator-mission-control/INSTRUCTIONS.md

     Address of your lcd client (ex: http://localhost:1317).

-    **Note** : If you are using stargate and if you are not aware to start lcd, then follow below steps.
+    **Note** : To start the lcd server for stargate node please do the following:

     - Go to `config/app.toml`
     - You can find below fields in that file